emberjs/rfcs/text/0000-custom-components.md

 `ComponentManager` instance can create and manage many *component instances* (and this is why all of the hooks takes the *component instance* as the first parameter).
-In fact, all classic components in Ember today share the same component manger.
+In fact, all classic components in Ember today share the same component manager.
 Therefore, it is important to follow the pattern of keeping your component's state in the state bucket, rather than storing it on the manager itself.